the-nerds-herd/michelin-frontend/README.md

 This repository is for the Front End of this app.

+## How to get started

+If you want to go straight to the application, simply click on [https://michelin-restaurant-finder.herokuapp.com/](https://michelin-restaurant-finder.herokuapp.com/)

+or you can install locally by forking/cloning this repository.

+In the project directory, you can run:

+### `npm i`

+Install all the dependencies in this app.

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Screenshot of App

 ![Screen Shot 2021-04-04 at 3 09 05 PM](https://user-images.githubusercontent.com/78054396/113521605-c3868b00-9557-11eb-81b4-70953e7a5a19.png)